openstack/heat-specs/specs/mitaka/lbaasv2-support.rst

   Must be in the range of 1 to 10.

 timeout:
-  Maximum number of seconds for a monitor to wait for a connection to be established before it times out.
+  Maximum number of milliseconds for a monitor to wait for a connection to be established before it times out.
   Integer Value.
   Update allowed.